0xKourama/Elbanna-NP-Notes/Learning/Articles/Certifried/Certifried.md

 # Outline
-- The attack in brief
+- The Attack In Brief
-- Tools Needed
+- The Tools Needed
 - Lab Setup And Conditions
-- Attack Demonstration
+- Demonstrating The Attack
 - Technical Breakdown
 - Mitigation
 - References and Credits